You can go on many excellent day trips from Cape Town.

 The Cape Winelands

-To be completely honest, I am a bit reluctant to recommend visiting the Cape Winelands on a day trip.
-There is so much to see and do in the area, that you’d be way better off spending a few days there.
+The Cape Winelands actually deserve more than a day trip.
+There is so much to see and do in the area, that you’d be way better off staying longer.
 However, if a day is all you have make sure to head out early and explore the historic Winelands.

 Stellenbosch is usually the most popular stop.
-It has a lovely historical center with well kept buildings in Cape Dutch style; lots of art galleries; a few small museums; and more wineries than one can ever remember.
+It has a lovely historical center with well kept buildings in Cape Dutch style; lots of art galleries; a few small museums; and more wineries than you can ever remember.
 But Franshhoek and Paarl should be also mentioned.

-Keep in mind that if you intend to do wine tasting you may be better off selecting the wineries you want to visit and book in advance.
+If you intend to do wine tasting you will have to select the wineries you want to visit and book in advance.
 You may also want to consider having lunch at a winery – most of them have fabulous restaurants for fine dining experiences.